rofrol/easy_setup/README.md

 ### Browser

-When you see in console 'JBoss ... started ', open http://localhost:8080/xbg-rtt-web/.
+When you see in console `JBoss ... started in`, open http://localhost:8080/xbg-rtt-web/.
+If you see `JBoss ... started (with errors) in`, that's not good.

 You have to login with some BER or SON, i.e. BER07848.